nanobox-io/nanobox-guides/articles/shared/local-evars.md

 # Local Environment Variables

 Environment variables allow your app to run in multiple environments without modifying the code.
-They're also really handy for keeping sensitive information out of your codebase.
+They're also handy for keeping sensitive information out of your codebase.

 ### Add
 ```bash